telerik/ajax-docs/api/client/Telerik.Web.UI.RadTreeList.md

 The arguments of the  event.

-### itemSelected

-This event is fired when a TreeListDataItem is selected on the client.

-#### Event Data

-##### sender `Telerik.Web.UI.RadTreeList`

-The RadTreeList instance raised the event.

-##### args `Telerik.Web.UI.TreeListItemSelectedEventArgs`

-The arguments of the  event.

-### itemSelecting
+### itemDropped

-This event is fired when a TreeListDataItem is about to be selected on the client.
-This event
+This event is fired when a TreeListDataItem has been dropped after dragging.

-                                    can be canceled.

 #### Event Data